Quick Facts: Earning an Ed.D. in Arkansas

 Educational Leadership Career Outlook

-Wondering about the long-term prospects of a career in higher education?
-The Arkansas Department of Higher Education (ADHE) has a section devoted to Data & Publications on Arkansas public colleges & universities.
-The Comprehensive Report will tell you almost everything you need to know about an Arkansas institution, including its financial status.
+- Postsecondary administrators in Arkansas should be aware that the Arkansas Department of Higher Education (ADHE) has a section devoted to Data & Publications on Arkansas public colleges & universities.
+The Comprehensive Report will tell you almost everything you need to know about an Arkansas postsecondary institution, including its financial status.

 Educational Leadership Salaries

-The news for Arkansas postsecondary education administrators is a little bit brighter.
-Wages are still not great, but they’re usually better than Mississippi and similar to Tennessee.
+- Wages for Arkansas postsecondary education administrators are still not stellar, but they’re better than Mississippi and similar to Louisiana.
 ADHE posts the results of its annual Administrator’s Compensation Survey—with the name, title, salary, and benefits of each public university or college administrator—on its website.
 The Arkansas Democrat-Gazette also monitors Arkansas Public College and University Salaries.

 Educational Leadership Job Boards

-Conventional job sites (e.g. HigherEdJobs, Indeed, LinkedIn) will almost always contain openings for Arkansas educational leaders.
-But there are also a couple of state-specific job boards that have focused listings.
+Conventional job sites will almost always contain openings for Arkansas educational leaders (e.g. HigherEdJobs, Indeed, LinkedIn).
+But there are also a couple of state-specific job boards that have focused listings:

-- AAEA has teamed up with SchoolSpring to sponsor Arkansas Education Jobs, which contains postings for PreK-12 administrative positions in Arkansas public schools (e.g. principal, director, superintendent, etc.).
+- AAEA has teamed up with SchoolSpring to sponsor Arkansas Jobs in Education, which contains postings for PreK-12 administrative positions in Arkansas public schools (e.g. principal, director, superintendent, etc.).

 - ASBA posts openings for Superintendent Jobs in Arkansas.
 It also conducts Superintendent Searches.